 This is the main cycle used when crawl is in progress.
 In a nutshell on every spider event the specific handler is called, depending on the type of event.
 When strategy worker is getting the SIGTERM signal it's trying to stop politely by calling close().
 In its normal state it listens for a spider log and executes the event handlers.

-- 1. $from_worker() \rightarrow init()$

-- 2. page_crawled(response) OR page_error(request, error) OR filter_extracted_links(request, links) and subsequent links_extracted(request, links)
+1. from_worker() \rightarrow init() 1. page_crawled(response) OR page_error(request, error) OR filter_extracted_links(request, links) and subsequent links_extracted(request, links) 1. close() 1. exit on-demand using create_request() method.

-- 3. close()

-- 4. exit

 Scheduling and creating requests